tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_v2/README.md

 2. ORDER BY cannot be used for distributed query and there are some bugs for distribtued query.
 Some queries are not written in distributed query due to bugs.
 3. IS and IC queries usually start from a single vertex.
 Long linear queries are used here, but some queries are not very efficient.
 BI are expensive and usually divided into short-path queries.
 4. Due to bugs on to_vertex_set, IS4-7 give empty results if distributed query is used.
 Due to bug on listAccum<VERTEX>, ic14 and bi25 cannot be installed in distributed query.
-5. query_v1/bi22 didn't use v1 version because it takes too long (~40min).
-Due to bugs in distributed query, my validation on bi22 does not go through.
-The result for bi22 may be wrong.
 ```

 ## How to run Benchmarks